US, EU threaten to sanction Somalia | DW | 15.04.2021

 In a statement, US Secretary of State Anthony Blinken warned that "such actions would be deeply divisive, undermine the federalism process and political reforms that have been at the heart of the country's progress."

-It also jeopardize "partnership with the international community, and divert attention from countering Al-Shabab."
+It also jeopardizes "partnership with the international community, and divert attention from countering Al-Shabab."

-He said the implementation of the law would compel the US to consider sanctions or other steps such as visa restrictions.
+The top US diplomat said the implementation of the law would compel his country to consider sanctions or other steps such as visa restrictions.

-The United Nations Mission in Somalia (UNSOM), in a joint statement with EU nations, regional IGAD bloc, and the United Kingdom, said they were "deeply concerned" and would not support the extension.
+The United Nations Mission in Somalia (UNSOM), in a joint statement with EU nations, regional IGAD bloc, and the United Kingdom, said it was "deeply concerned" and would not support the extension.

 Regional observers have also warned that Somalia's current political crisis could deal a blow to efforts to stabilize the fragile state after decades of civil war and an Islamist insurgency.